jasnow/railroader-site/content/about/index.md

-Railroader is security static analysis tool for applications written using Ruby on Rails.
+Railroader is a security static analysis tool for applications written using Ruby on Rails.

 Railroader will examine your program to look for potential